Mintbase/mintbase-js/packages/rpc/README.md

 ## Available Modules & Methods

-We now accepts rpcUrl in each method, so you can pass your own RPC regarding one of those on the list: https://docs.near.org/api/rpc/providers
+We now accepts rpcUrl on each method, so you can pass your own RPC regarding one of those on the list: https://docs.near.org/api/rpc/providers